 When this feature is selected, all doors will unlock when the vehicle is stopped, the transmission is in the PARK or NEUTRAL position and the driver's door is opened.
 To make your selection, press the "Auto Unlock On Exit" button on the touchscreen, until a check-mark appears next to the setting, showing that the setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu.

 When this feature is selected, the exterior lights will flash when the doors are locked or unlocked with the Remote Keyless Entry (RKE) transmitter, or when using the passive entry feature.
-This feature may be selected with or without the sound horn on lock feature selected.
-To make your selection, press the "Flash Lights with Lock" button on the touchscreen, until a check-mark appears next to setting, indicating that the setting has been selected.
-Press the back arrow button on the touchscreen to return to the previous menu.
+This feature may be selected with or without the "Sound Horn on Lock" feature selected.
+To make your selection, press the "Flash Lights with Lock" button on the touchscreen, until a check-mark appears next to setting, showing that the setting has been selected.